Alonso-del-Arte/chess/doc/Etiquette.md

 ## General principles

 One should always play to the best of one's ability, except within the context of coaching or testing.
-A player should do everything he can to win that is allowed under the rules of the game, and under the rules of the tournament when applicable.
+A player should do everything he or she can to win that is allowed under the rules of the game, and under the rules of the tournament when applicable.

 However, when it is clear that one has lost, one should resign rather than drag the game out to checkmate by the opponent.
 If the opponent is considered to be